top of page

 Jonathan is Head of Immunology at Imophoron with responsibilities for leading the vaccine design strategies for priority disease indications, working with key stakeholders and partners to deliver high quality data to advance candidates and supporting collaborators in developing the ADDomer platform.

-Jonathan has 12 years’ experience in vaccine immunology and worked previously for International AIDS Vaccine Initiative (IAVI) supporting vaccine and antibody clinical programs for HIV and Lassa Virus.
-IAVI is a global not-for-profit, public-private partnership working to accelerate the development of vaccines to prevent HIV infection and AIDS with an emphasis on delivering health benefits in lower- and middle-income countries (LMIC).
+Jonathan has 15 years’ experience in vaccine immunology and worked previously for International AIDS Vaccine Initiative (IAVI) supporting vaccine and antibody clinical programs for HIV and Lassa Virus focused in lower- and middle-income countries (LMIC).
 Prior to that, he worked for Covance in the BioPharmaceutical CMC division, Emergent BioSolutions and Immune Targeting Systems Ltd working on protein and viral vector-based vaccines, for Influenza and tuberculosis respectively.

 KG.jpg